brucechanglongxu/brucechanglongxu.github.io/content/posts/ai-applications.md

 Shipping discipline keeps you out of the news.
 Releases ride canaries with automatic rollback on SLO breach or safety incident; model cards and changelogs turn behavior changes into something leaders and regulators can read.
 The same rigor applies to A/Bs: pre-register hypotheses, define stopping rules, and guard against peeking and novelty effects so you don’t ship mirages.
 When incidents happen—and they will—the application offers a clear path to remediation: reproduce, explain, patch, re-evaluate, and, if necessary, revert.

 In the end, “Applications” is not a veneer on top of a clever model; it is the environment in which the model learns to be useful, safe, and affordable.
 The best products make that environment explicit: grounded by retrieval, empowered by tools, wrapped in guardrails, observable to a fault, and stitched into a feedback loop that steadily raises the floor while lowering the cost.
 That is how real-world ASI earns trust—one request at a time, under the bright light of production.

+[^1]: Though there have been recent efforts to combine the two ideas, e.g. "Mixture-of-Head Attention" (MoH) where attention heads themselves are treated as experts and are sparsely activated.